FRCTavares/University/02 - IASD/Project/Part2/explanation.md

 ## Performance Bottlenecks

-### Excellent Performance with Pareto Frontier Pruning
+### Excellent Performance with State Dominance Pruning

-The Pareto frontier pruning optimization provides **excellent performance**:
+The state dominance pruning optimization provides **excellent performance**:

 - **Fast examples** (ex0-ex6, ex9): < 0.01 seconds each
 - **Previously slow examples** (ex7, ex8): Now only 0.133-0.167 seconds (improved from 17-20s!)
 - **Total test suite**: Only ~0.36 seconds for all 10 examples

-### Why Pareto Frontier Pruning is Effective
+### Why State Dominance Pruning is Effective

 1. **State Space Reduction**:
    - 10×10 grid = 100 positions
    - 11-12 plants = 2^11 to 2^12 watered states
    - Without pruning: Millions of possible states
-   - With Pareto pruning: Massive reduction by eliminating dominated states
+   - With dominance pruning: Massive reduction by eliminating dominated states

 2. **Dominance Relation**:
-   - For each (position, watered_plants) combination, maintains a frontier
+   - For each (position, watered_plants) combination, tracks non-dominated states
+   - A state dominates another if it has better (or equal) time AND water
-   - Prunes states that are dominated (worse time AND worse water)
+   - Prunes states that are strictly worse on both dimensions
-   - Keeps only non-dominated states in the search space
+   - Keeps only states that could potentially lead to optimal solutions

 3. **Performance Gain**:
    - **ex7**: From ~17s to 0.133s (128x speedup!)